Bird

 inch ventilation holes in the sides above the level of the

 opening.
-Either have one side or the top hinged for cleaning,
+Have one side, or the top hinged for cleaning,

 and removal of old nests.
 The bird house should be cleaned at